crowdagger/crowbook/guide/misc.md

 ```

-(Note that you'll have to repeat the process the different
+(Note that you'll have to repeat the process for the different
 `font-weight` and `font-style` variants of your font if you want it to
 display correctly when there is some text in **bold**, *italics*, or **_both_**.)